Shitty Music Clichés, Trends, and Opinions That Need to Die in 2015

 Bucket hats

-The bucket hat was conceived out of practicality; it was worn by infants to protect them from radiation burn and adorned by adult men as a way of letting the world know they had consciously uncoupled with sex.
+The bucket hat was conceived out of practicality; it was worn by infants to protect them from radiation burn and adorned by adult men as a way of letting the world know they’ve consciously uncoupled with sex.
 Somewhere along the way though, the upper echelon of the fashion industry picked the hat up, and it saw a revival on the catwalk and subsequently the streets.
 Kurtis Blow and Reni from the Stone Roses popularised the hat in the 80s and a decade later, a fair amount of Dads and one-hit wonders were pictured with heavy-duty canvas on their heads.
 Then it disappeared.
-Last year though, Yung Lean, Schoolboy Q, and Instagram brought the bucket back and everyone from Bieber to Ri-Ri flaunted around like confused ichtyhophiles.
+Last year though, Yung Lean, ScHoolboy Q, and Instagram brought the bucket back and everyone from Bieber to Ri-Ri flaunted around like confused ichtyhophiles.
 Has anyone ever looked good in a bucket hat?
-Unless you’re Cam’Ron – who is a god blessed with sartorial capabilities that allow him to look good in anything, even a pink fur coat – the answer is no.
+Unless you’re Cam’Ron – who is a god blessed with sartorial capabilities that equate to looking good in anything, even a pink fur coat – the answer is no. Throw that bucket hat in the trash where it belongs.

 Trendcasting